johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 https://www.youtube.com/watch?v=wuKgWK7O9p8
 It turns out there is no difference between a thumb drive and an SD card except that an SD card can not be removed without disassembling the device.
 Also, the pi 3 is the only one that will boot off a thumb drive.
 So we are stuck with using an SD card and swaping out the card for different people would be very cumbersome.
 A Solid State Drive is far better than a thumb drive or an SD card because it is much more sophisticated even though the basic technology is the same.
 A SSD is faster, will last longer, because it is built like a mini RAID system.
 The extra speed of an SSD may even make full disk encryption practical for this project.

-Consider charging the battery with a photovoltaic cell or with a wireless charger.
+Consider charging the battery with a wireless charger.

 Consider the Raspberry Pi Module 3 for it's smaller size in future builds.